A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Woodrow Wilson had lost California in the 1916 Presidential Election?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Mr Hughes Goes to War thread.
+Alternate Historian and 1 other(s) like this article.

 In 1916,on this fateful day GOP Governor Hiram Johnson offered his full support to Presidential Nominee Charles Evans Hughes.
 A variant installment to Mike Stone's Mr Hughes Goes to War thread.